Skip to main content

 abort == "cross-realm panic"

-revive(fn) will execute 'fn' and return the exception that crossed a realm finalization boundary.
+revive(fn) will execute 'fn' and return the exception that crossed a realm boundary during finalization.

 This is only enabled in testing mode (for now), behavior is only partially implemented.
 In the future revive(fn) will be available for non-testing code, and the behavior will change such that fn() is run in transactional (cache-wrapped) memory context and any mutations discarded if and only if there was an abort.